theharisshah/scaffolding/README.md

 **For creating Service Controllers**

-`run php artisan make:serviceController -m "ModelClass" -s "ServiceClass"`
+`php artisan make:serviceController -m "ModelClass" -s "ServiceClass"`

 * Service class and Model class will be generated automatically if they don't exist.